samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

 The SAMI Device Simulator is a command-line tool developed in Java.
 It is meant to help you send messages to SAMI on behalf of any device in the system.

 The Device Simulator's primary goal is to make it easy to connect to SAMI and send pre-recorded data to simulate an actual device.
 It also can send [Actions](/sami/sami-documentation/sending-and-receiving-data.html#posting-a-message-with-actions) to a simulated device.
-The Device Simulator makes it very easy to execute commands easily, such as listing devices for a user, looking at device types, etc.
+The Device Simulator makes it very easy to quickly execute API calls, such as listing devices for a user, looking at device types, etc.

 ![device simulator start screen](/images/docs/sami/libraries-examples/DeviceSimulatorStart.png){:.lightbox}

-To use the commands in this article, [**download the Device Simulator.**](/sami/downloads/device-simulator.zip?raw=true) <br /><br />Java JDK v8 update 25 or higher is required.
+To use the commands in this article, [**download the Device Simulator.**](/sami/downloads/device-simulator.zip?raw=true)

+Java JDK v8 update 25 or higher is required.
 {:.info}

 ## Usage